-Objective - Develop fault detection and diagnostic (FDD) methods to ensure air conditioners (ACs) and heat pumps (HPs) perform as designed throughout their lifetime and develop a testing and rating methodology to assess relative merits of different commercial FDD products.
+Objective - Develop fault detection and diagnostic (FDD) methods and measurement tools to ensure air conditioners (ACs) and heat pumps (HPs) perform as designed throughout their lifetime and develop a testing and rating methodology to assess relative merits of different commercial FDD products.

 What is the new technical idea?
-This project will advance measurement science and facilitate implementation of residential FDD methods by developing new adaptable FDD algorithms to detect AC and HP faulty operation.
+This project will advance measurement science and facilitate implementation of residential FDD methods by pursuing two research tasks.
+The first task will develop new adaptable FDD algorithms to detect AC and HP faulty operation.
 Adaptable FDD methods are required to accommodate different equipment installations and aging effects.
+The datasets generated for fault-free and faulty operation of residential ACs are very well suited for processing by machine learning algorithms.
+A large base of open-source machine-learning codes is available on the world wide web; one source is the GitHub repository system.
+The combination of the NIST-developed FDD datalogger’s stream of data with cloud computing resources that utilize machine-learning algorithms will be investigated to develop and demonstrate cloud-based FDD methods for AC equipment.
+Generalization of these techniques and application of the statistical methods engrained within the FDD algorithms will give U.S. industry opportunities for innovation and will promote faster introduction of this technology into the marketplace.
 These FDD methods will not only be applicable to residential heat pumps, but also to other systems that operate on the vapor-compression principle.
-Generalization of these techniques and application of the statistical methods engrained within the FDD algorithms will give U.S. industry opportunities for innovation and will promote faster introduction of this technology into the marketplace.

 FDD devices, like any other products marketed based on functionality, must have their performance metrics determined to promote market competition and product improvement.
-Two performance metrics will be developed for FDD modules: the first, “energetic” metric will capture potential energy savings as a result of detecting/correcting various faults, and the second metric will capture the FDD device’s ability to avoid false alarms.
+Within the second research task of this project, two performance metrics will be developed for FDD modules: the first, “energetic” metric will capture potential energy savings resulting from detecting/correcting various faults, and the second metric will capture the FDD device’s ability to avoid false alarms.

-The main product of the project will be an AC/HP Tester/Evaluator.
-During a test of a commercial FDD method (e.g., an algorithm embedded in a heat pump’s control unit), the AC/HP Tester/Evaluator will output a set of heat pump parameters that potentially could be used by the FDD module and, based on these parameters, the module will make a diagnosis regarding the “health” of the heat pump system.
+The main products of the project will be a database of fault-free and faulty performance and an AC/HP FDD Tester/Evaluator.
+During a test of a commercial FDD method (e.g., an algorithm embedded in a heat pump’s control unit or in a third-party handheld FDD device), the AC/HP FDD Tester/Evaluator will output a set of heat pump parameters that potentially could be used by the FDD module and, based on these parameters, the module will make a diagnosis regarding the “health” of the heat pump system.
 Calculation of the “energetic” metric will include weather data to weight the robustness of the FDD device’s diagnostic capabilities over an entire year.

-January of 2012, ASHRAE Standard Project Committee 207P “Laboratory Method of Test of Fault Detection and Diagnostics Applied to Commercial Air-Cooled Packaged Systems” was formed.
-This committee has directly used concepts and software developed in Task 2 to formulate test methods for different types of faults.
+ASHRAE Standard Project Committee 207P “Laboratory Method of Test of Fault Detection and Diagnostics Applied to Commercial Air-Cooled Packaged Systems” was formed in January of 2012.
+A draft method of testing air-side economizers in packaged rooftop units was released in 2018.
+The final version should be approved and released in 2019.
+This committee will become a Standing Standard Project Committee to develop methods of test for even more system faults.
+This committee has directly used concepts and software developed in Task 1 and 2 to formulate test methods for different types of faults.
 NIST personnel have actively supported the work of this committee by chairing a sub-committee on airflow faults and contributing to the development of standardized definitions of faults.
-NIST personnel will participate in the work of this committee leading to a release of a draft standard for public comments.
+NIST personnel will continue to support the development of this standard by working on the committee and supplying actual test data where applicable.